-Nine Cadwalader partners have been selected for inclusion in the 2021 Lawdragon 500 Leading Lawyers in America.
-This annual list represents “the most elite distinction in the profession, covering the best of the best in all practice areas.”
+Cadwalader partners have been selected for inclusion in the 2023 Lawdragon 500 Leading Lawyers in America.

-- Nicholas Gravante (Litigation) is the head of the firm’s Commercial Litigation practice.
+- Nicholas Gravante (Litigation) is co-chair of the firm’s Global Litigation Group and head of the firm’s Commercial Litigation practice.
 He is widely recognized as one of the top litigators in the country, with extensive trial experience focused on complex commercial, securities and antitrust litigation, as well as criminal cases and appeals.
 He has negotiated non-prosecution agreements for publicly traded companies and won exoneration of numerous individuals, non-profit entities, Fortune 500 companies and a major national university in federal and state grand jury and regulatory investigations.

 - Ellen Holloman (Litigation) focuses her practice on representing financial institutions, corporations and individuals in civil litigation and at trial, and in related regulatory enforcement proceedings and corporate internal investigations.
 She has extensive experience in securities litigation, including derivative and class action litigation, in contract and post-acquisition disputes, and in employment-related claims, including for enforcement of non-compete, non-disclosure and confidentiality agreements, and in #MeToo situations.
 She regularly advises companies, boards, special committees and investors in connection with corporate governance matters, including takeover defense and activist contests.

-- Phil Iovieno (Litigation, Antitrust) is the co-head of Cadwalader’s Antitrust Litigation practice.
+- Philip Iovieno (Litigation, Antitrust) is co-head of Cadwalader’s Antitrust Litigation practice.
 He focuses on representing plaintiffs and defendants in antitrust and other complex commercial litigation, including having led or co-led multiple jury trials through verdict.
-He has built an undisputed track record of success for clients on both sides of the “v,” having recovered more than $800 million for corporate victims of various price-fixing cartels and obtained dismissals of a wide variety of antitrust and other claims brought against Fortune 500 and private corporations, as well as non-profit institutions.
+He has built an undisputed track record of success for clients on both sides of the “v,” having recovered more than $1 billion for corporate victims of various price-fixing cartels and other antitrust violations and obtained dismissals of a wide variety of antitrust and other claims brought against Fortune 500 and private corporations, as well as non-profit institutions.

 - Sean F. O’Shea (Litigation, White Collar) is the chair of the firm's Trial Practice Group.
 He focuses on complex business and white collar litigation.
 Sean has represented clients ranging from large corporations, to prominent private equity and hedge funds, to senior executives at major corporations.
 He has tried more than 85 cases to verdict, including federal and state jury and bench trials, arbitrations and administrative proceedings.
 Most recently, Sean won a resounding trial victory in the Southern District of Texas against global consulting giant McKinsey & Co in In re: Westmoreland Coal.